A Guide To Getting Dressed When You’re Depressed

 And finally, when it’s difficult to care for yourself, care for your clothes as a proxy for yourself.
 Wash them, mend them, dust them off and take them outside to breathe.
 Don’t give up on your favorite pieces just because they have a stain or tear; enlist a friend to help you take a batch of clothes to a dry cleaner and seamstress.

 Your clothes are the armor you wear into the most challenging seasons, treat them well.
-It’s okay to give them the attention you crave for yourself; a practice in compassion is a practice, after all.
-The better we get at it, the easier it will be to extend to ourselves.
+And when you don’t like who you see in the mirror, it’s okay to give your clothing the attention you crave for yourself.
+It’s a practice in compassion either way, and the better we get at it, the easier it is to extend love to ourselves.